U.S. Stock Futures Edge Up as Banks Kick Off Earnings Season

 By Anna Hirtenstein

-U.S. stock futures edged up Tuesday as investors watched for second-quarter results from the biggest banks for insights into the health of the American economy and its lenders.
+U.S. stock futures edged up Tuesday as investors digested second-quarter results from the biggest banks for insights into the health of the American economy and its lenders.

 Futures tied to the S&P 500 ticked up 0.4%, suggesting that U.S. stocks could rise after the opening bell.
 A rally in the equity market on Monday fizzled after California rolled back some of its reopening plans, stoking fears about additional lockdowns.

-A string of earnings reports out on Tuesday from major Wall Street banks is expected to provide more visibility into the effect of the downturn on the flow of credit to businesses, and on borrowers' ability to repay loans.
-JPMorgan Chase kicked off the earnings season with its results this morning, and will be followed by Citigroup and Wells Fargo.
-Delta Air Lines is also scheduled to report at 7 a.m.
+A string of earnings reports out on Tuesday from major Wall Street banks was being scrutinized for the effect of the downturn on the flow of credit to businesses, and on borrowers' ability to repay loans.
+JPMorgan Chase kicked off the earnings season with its results this morning, followed by Citigroup and Wells Fargo.

-Banks' "business reflects the real economy and their trading activities will show how they have coped," said Luc Filip, head of private banking investments at SYZ Private Banking.
-Their results "will be scrutinized by investors very closely."
+Investors were likely to be interested in banks' trading activities, which will show how they've coped in such a volatile market, said Luc Filip, head of private banking investments at SYZ Private Banking.
+"We'll have a bit more clarity on the reality of the recovery theme, from the bottom up."

-Shares of JPMorgan Chase rose 4.6% premarket after the bank reported earnings per share for the second quarter that beat estimates.
+Shares of JPMorgan Chase rose 2.5% premarket after the bank reported earnings per share for the second quarter that beat estimates.
+Other major bank stocks also advanced, with Goldman Sachs rising 2.3% and Morgan Stanley up 2.5%.

+Wells Fargo's shares declined 3.1% after it reported a $2.4 billion net loss and said it intends to cut its dividend next quarter.
+Citigroup's climbed 1.6% after it said its revenue rose, but its net income slipped due to a higher allowance for credit-loss reserves due to the economic downturn.

+"This shows that there's a three-speed recovery in the economy," said Sebastien Galy, a macro strategist at Nordea Asset Management.
+"Some banks will be better positioned than others" during times of volatility, particularly in the case of JPMorgan who is a key player in market-making.
+"Each bank is telling you something different about the underlying economy," he said.

 "It's the virus-related newsflow at the same time as we're going into an earnings season that's unpredictable and we're getting some weaker economic data, it's the combination of all these things," said Georgina Taylor, a multiasset fund manager at Invesco.
 "Given the good run in equities, it feels like the market is pausing to digest all of this."

 Fresh data showed that the U.K's economic expansion in May was weaker than economists had expected, and output in Britain remains around a quarter below the level it had reached in February, before the pandemic struck and the economy was shut down.
-The British pound edged down 0.4% against the dollar, while the FTSE 250 index of stocks dropped 1.3%.
+The British pound edged down 0.3% against the dollar.

 "For the U.K., it's a tough gig currently.
 The drop in GDP was starker than on the continent and now the bounceback is weaker," said Peter Schaffrik, global macro strategist at RBC Capital Markets.
 "It's a pretty big miss."